HeftyB/random-choice/README.md

-# Simple command line random decision maker written in Python
+# Simple random decision maker written in Python
 ## For when you are not sure what you should do

 Usage: